Masa Harina Man

 "And tortillas are needed on the Moon?"

 "Food is needed on the Moon and people who care about it.
-This man has spent a decade of his life tracking down countless ancient varieties of corn and the traditional methods for turning it into Masa Harina.
+This man has spent a decade of his life tracking down countless ancient varieties of corn and the techniques for turning it into Masa Harina.
 He is really a species of self-made scholar.
 A modern Gregor Mendel of corn, if you will."

 "Go on.
 There must be something else.
 I can feel it."